ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 public static class WebSecurityConfig {
 }
 ```
 **No, nothing more is needed!
 All is auto-configured based on what is already present in application properties.** You can browse a complete sample [there](https://github.com/ch4mpy/spring-addons/tree/master/samples/webmvc-jwt-oauthentication).
+What happens under the hood is what we detailed in the [previous section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_jwtauthenticationtoken#3-web-security-configuration-with-spring-boot-starter-oauth2-resource-server).

-Isn't it Bootyful?
+Bootyful, isn't it?

 ### 4.2.
 Accept Identities From Different OIDC Vendors
-Now that we have a multi-tenant ready resource-server with configurable authorities mapping, we could accept identities issued  by, for instance, Keycloak, Cognito and Auth0, **all having different source claims for authorities and user name**:
+To demo how portable the configuration we built is, let's update out properties to **accept identities issued by a local Keycloak instance as well as remote Cognito and Auth0 ones, all having different source claims for authorities and user name**:
 ```yaml
 com:
   c4-soft: